PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

 1. On the details page of your service, click on `Create Pricing Plan`.
 2. On the create pricing plan page, add your products to the pricing plan.
 For each product provide its name, unit price, and unit.
-   An example of a pricing plan with three products is shown below:

 3. Click on `Create Plan`.
 4. On the services details page you will see your pricing plan with its products.

 ## Report product usage of your external service
 ::: tip Authentication